wkorando/developer/java-amber/lab-records-2-construction.md

-# Record, Customizing Construction
+# Records, Customizing Construction

 ## Introduction

-This lab introduces you to the concept of records
+This lab dives deeper into how record construction can be customized

 Estimated Time: ~TODO minutes

 ### **Objectives**

-In this lab, you will:
+In this lab, you will learn how to:

-* TODO
+* override a record's canonical constructor
+* use the compact constructor
+* define additional constructors and static factory methods

+The topic of constructing records is important because as data carriers, it's central to their design that they only represent legal states of the system.
+It should not be possible to successfully create an instance of a record that is in an illegal state and it's the constructor's job to make sure of that.

 ## Task 1: Overriding The Canonical Constructor